 We are a big fan of products like Taylor of Old Bond Street given its not only rich heritage (over 100 years) along with evoking scents of that classic barbershop smell through the use of sandalwood – beyond heritage and scent, this shaving cream will deliver a comfortable shave that is unparalleled compared to the inferior canned counterparts.

-Proper shaving creams, which can be found widely through online retailers like Amazon, have a profile of emollients and humectants that will help to not only whip up an incredibly slick lather, but also will help to keep your whiskers well hydrated and pores open throughout the shaving process.
+Proper shaving creams, which can be found widely through online retailers, have a profile of emollients and humectants that will help to not only whip up an incredibly slick lather, but also will help to keep your whiskers well hydrated and pores open throughout the shaving process.

 Other notable products that are worth looking into are pre shave oils – which act as an additional lubricating layer that rests between your skin and the shaving cream.
 This oil helps to glide the razor gently along your skin.